Lizzy Caplan: Masters of Sex (2013–2016)

 In 2013, she began playing 1960s human sexuality pioneer Virginia E. Johnson on the Showtime series Masters of Sex.
 Caplan also provided her own vocals for a cover version of the song "You Don't Know Me" in the Masters of Sex episode "Phallic Victories".
 Her performance on the show was well-reviewed, and on July 10, 2014, she was nominated for the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series.

 Caplan was cast in her role as Johnson before they signed her co-star Michael Sheen as William H. Masters because he was busy working on another production.
 Producer Sarah Timberman said of Caplan, "The minute we met Lizzie we thought that she just embodied so much of the spirit of Virginia Johnson."
 Caplan also stated herself that as a single woman pursuing her career above a family, she identified with many of Johnson's characteristics.
 Once she met the producers, it took several months before Caplan was officially signed, and she turned down several other roles in the meantime.

-Virginia Johnson had worked alongside William H. Masters as they completed research of human sexual response and sexual dysfunction beginning in the late 1950s.
+Virginia Johnson had worked alongside William Masters as they completed research of human sexual response and sexual dysfunction beginning in the late 1950s.
 To learn about the characters they were portraying, Caplan along with her other co-stars read Thomas Maier's 2009 biography Masters of Sex.
 The author also allowed Caplan to listen to some of his interview tapes with Johnson.
 Caplan also attempted to spend some time with Johnson before she died in 2013, but Johnson was ambivalent about the development of the show.
 It was the first time Caplan portrayed a real person and she mentioned in an interview that she felt a "deep responsibility" to Johnson, but that she had some wiggle room because most people have no idea what Johnson looked or sounded like.
 Maier stated that the developers of the show have remained mostly accurate to his book and have included other events that are historically relevant to St. Louis, where the series takes place and where Masters and Johnson lived.
 Caplan has discussed becoming comfortable with the large number of sex scenes in Masters of Sex.

 Her portrayal earned her nominations for the Primetime Emmy Award, Satellite Award and Critics' Choice Television Award, all for Outstanding Lead Actress.

 Personal life

 Caplan became engaged to British actor Tom Riley in New York in May 2016.
-They had met in January 2015 while Caplan was filming Now You See Me 2 in London and made their red carpet debut as a couple at the Prague Opera Ball in February 2016.
-They married in September 2017, and have a son born in 2021.
-Previously, Caplan dated Matthew Perry from 2006 until 2012.
+They met in January 2015 while Caplan was filming Now You See Me 2 in London and made their red carpet debut as a couple at the Prague Opera Ball in February 2016.
+They married in September 2017 and had a son born in 2021.